The Definition Of Safety Stocks Is Changing - Cramer's Mad Money (10/26/17)

 CEO interview - GrubHub (NYSE:GRUB)

-The stock of GrubHub went up 7% on earnings and good guidance Cramer interviewed founder and CEO Matt Maloney to know more about the quarter and what lies ahead.
+The stock of GrubHub went up 7% on earnings and good guidance.
+Cramer interviewed founder and CEO Matt Maloney to know more about the quarter and what lies ahead.

-Maloney said that GrubHub is the nation's largest online platform and competitors and VCs have wasted billions of dollars on promotions to take market share from them.
+Maloney said that GrubHub is the nation's largest online platform, and competitors and VCs have wasted billions of dollars on promotions to take market share from them.
 "They've thrown it away, and then they pull back from the markets because you know what?
 It's not about the promos.
 People want to connect with their restaurants.
 It's about the service.
 And the only thing we do is we connect diners to their restaurants," he added.

 The stock is up 57% for the year and they have been expanding their footprint with 75,000 restaurant partners and 9.8M users in 1,300 cities.
 He was excited about their partnership with Yelp which had 40,000 restaurants for online ordering which will double soon.